-When you "start" a Workflow you are basically telling the Temporal server, "track the state of the Workflow with this signature".
+When you "start" a Workflow you are basically telling the Temporal server, "track the state of the Workflow with this function signature".
 Workers will execute the Workflow code below, piece by piece, relaying the execution events and results back to the server.

-To initiate our transfer, we need to tell the server that we want this Workflow code to execute.
 Make sure the Temporal server is running in a terminal, and then run the InitiateMoneyTransfer class within IntelliJ or from the project root using the following command:

 OK, now it's time to check out one of the really cool value propositions offered by Temporal: application state visibility.
 Visit the Temporal Web UI where you will see your Workflow listed.